compsocialscience/summer-institute/2025/graz/index.md

 ### Who Should Apply?
 This program is targeted to graduate students who:
 - Research in computational social science, computer science, data science, or adjacent fields.
-- Political science, philosphy, social science, with some background in programming.
+- Political science, philosophy, social science, with some background in programming.
 - Want to critically examine technology's societal role—without jargon or oversimplification.

 We strongly prefer applicants with a background in at least basic coding skills (Python/R/Julia).